U.S. regional banks delve deeper into advisory services to boost growth

 Sectoral data crunched by Reuters shows interest paid on loans still remains the main driver of revenue growth.
 But the pace of growth in non-interest income, which includes investment banking, for many banks is faster.

-U.S. Bancorp (USB.N), BB&T Corp (BBT.N), SunTrust Banks Inc (STI.N), Fifth Third Bancorp, KeyCorp (KEY.N) and Citizens Financial Group Inc (CFG.N) together earned $6.97 billion in non-interest income in the third quarter, up 10.6 percent from a year earlier and 15.2 percent from the second quarter.
+U.S. Bancorp, BB&T Corp, SunTrust Banks Inc, Fifth Third Bancorp, KeyCorp and Citizens Financial Group Inc together earned $6.97 billion in non-interest income in the third quarter, up 10.6 percent from a year earlier and 15.2 percent from the second quarter.

 That compares with growth in net interest income of 7.7 percent and 2 percent, respectively.